 Destruction of cannabis lot or batch samples must be carried out in a manner that fulfills the requirements of section 43 of the Cannabis Regulations.
 Analytical testing licensees must destroy lot and batch samples and all cannabis obtained from those samples within 90 days of testing.
 If testing is not initiated within 120 days, the Licence Holder must either destroy the sample or distribute it to another analytical testing licence holder.

-The physical security plan (PSP) accompanying the application will feature a site description (including delineation of perimeter and storage areas); a description of how storage areas are designed to prevent unauthorized access to cannabis; as well as site and floor plans.
+The PSP accompanying the application will feature a site description (including delineation of perimeter and storage areas); a description of how storage areas are designed to prevent unauthorized access to cannabis; as well as site and floor plans.
 If there are areas on site (including buildings) that will not be used exclusively by the applicant, these must be outside the proposed site perimeter.

 A number of regulatory requirements for record-keeping must be observed.
 The applicant will provide a copy of government-issued identification in order to verify the identities of the Licence Holder, Responsible Person, and Head of Laboratory.
 They must also include a signed and completed attestation form (found on Health Canada’s website) attesting to the manner of record retention regarding inventories; distribution, sale and export; destruction; and R&D activities.
 All information and documents must be retained at the site of the Licence Holder, with the attestation signed by the Responsible Person.